vatsalya-gupta/bgutbook/manuscript/part_0_introduction/chapter_020_setup.md

 At this point run the command `cd /opt/utpbook_files` that will go to the directory where you can find the example files.
 Once there, if you run `ls` you should see a list of the files.

+Sorry for the extra work.
+You are ready to go!